 - PSY 763a - Vision, language and cerebral laterality

 - Ph.D., Psychology, University of Virginia, 2006

 - B.S., University of Wisconsin-Madison, 1992

-- Harrison, M. and Strother, L. (in press) Does face-selective cortex show a left visual field bias for centrally-viewed faces?
-Neuropsychologia
+- Harrison, M. and Strother, L. (2021).
+Does face-selective cortex show a left visual field bias for centrally-viewed faces?
+Neuropsychologia.

 - Erlikhman, G., Strother, L., Barzakov, I. and Caplovitz, G.C.
 (2017).
 On the legibility of mirror-reflected and rotated text.
 Symmetry.